OXKernel/fortress/README.md

 # security
 No claim is being made as to the security of this algorithm or it's implementation.
+The software is being provided AS-IS.
 Future research is needed.

 # Author
 Roger Doss